VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 ---
 title: Stride Community Toolkit Preview - Code-Only Feature - Basics
-description: Explore the Stride Community Toolkit preview, a collection of extensions and helpers for the Stride 3D game engine.
+description: Explore the Stride Community Toolkit's code-only feature, a powerful collection of extensions and helpers for the Stride 3D game engine.

 categories: stride3d
 date: 2024-08-30
 tags:
   - C#
   - Stride3D
   - .NET
-  - Game
+  - Game Development
 image: /assets/img/stride-logo-blue-toolkit.svg
 ---

-Discover the power of the Stride Community Toolkit, a collection of extensions and helpers for the Stride 3D game engine.
-This blog post showcases the toolkit's **code-only** approach, enabling C# and .NET developers to create immersive 2D/3D games and visualizations.
-Dive into the world of game development with this community-driven, open-source project.
+Discover the Stride Community Toolkit, a powerful collection of extensions and helpers designed for the Stride 3D game engine.
+In this blog post, we dive into the toolkit's **code-only** feature, empowering C# and .NET developers to create immersive 2D/3D games and visualizations with ease.
+Explore how this community-driven, open-source project can simplify your game development journey.

 ---

-This blog post is a part of 3 series:
+This blog post is part 1 of a 3-part series:

 - Stride Community Toolkit Preview - Code-Only Feature - Basics
 - Stride Community Toolkit Preview - Code-Only Feature - Advanced